Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: Application: PDE constrained regression models

 where $\nabla$ denotes the usual gradient and $\divergence$ the divergence operator.
-Refering on \cite{Evans2010}, it is well known from elliptic PDE theory, that $L^D$ is a linear and bounded operator, which posses a linear inverse, denoted by
+From classical elliptic PDE theory (see for instance \cite{Evans2010} Theorem 4 and the Remark after it in Chapter 6.3), it is well-known, that $L^D$ is a linear and bounded operator, which possess a linear inverse, we denote by

 Thus, for any $h\in\IL^2(\domain)$, there exists a unique weak solution $w_{f,h}:=V^D_f[h]\in H^2_0(\domain)$ solving the Dirichlet boundary value problem